 My plan was to start investing in real estate.
 So after lots of research, I started buying single-family houses to rent out.
 But I didn’t stop there.
 I continued to study and then moved on to invest in commercial real estate for even better cash flow.
 After that, I moved on to the stock market and options trading to find more ways to generate passive income.

 I didn’t know much about options trading yet and made some rookie mistakes that caused me to lose much of my original investment.

 I ended up getting so frustrated that I decided to go back to the drawing board, study more, and change up what I was doing.
-After further education, I pivoted from trading options to selling options for cash flow and deep value investing in the style of Benjamin Graham, Warren Buffett’s teacher.
+After further education, I pivoted from trading options to selling options for cash flow and deep value investing in the style of Benjamin Graham and Warren Buffett.

 I now own a portfolio of seven rental houses and one commercial building that brings in passive income every month.
-I also have considerable capital invested in the market in both indexed and active accounts, and I can now generate passive income at very high rates of return by selling options, or insurance, in the stock market.
-I’ve been able to increase my net worth by over 375% in the past six years while also diversifying my income sources to be less dependent on my day job.
+I also have considerable capital invested in the market in both index and active accounts, and I can now generate passive income at very high rates of return by selling options, or insurance, in the stock market.
+I’ve been able to significantly increase my net worth in the past six years while also diversifying my income sources to be less dependent on my day job.